-This is the fourth in a series of seven attorney-related job classifications within the Attorneys job family .
-This classification handles cases and matters that are moderately complex without supervision, handles cases and matters that may result in the least severe consequences without supervision, and handles cases and matters that may result in moderately severe consequences with supervision.
+This is the third in a series of seven attorney-related job classifications within the Attorneys job family .
+This classification handles cases and matters that are the least complex and may result in the least serious consequences without supervision and handles cases and matters that are moderately complex and may result in moderately severe consequences with supervision.

 Duties and Responsibilities:

 - Screens and reviews cases to determine legal and factual sufficiency.
 Presents cases to the Grand Jury.
 Makes recommendations on cases and negotiates with defense attorneys.
 Works with victims, witnesses, defense attorneys, law enforcement officers, expert witnesses, supervisors and others on assigned cases.
 Represents the State and victims before appropriate court and/or jury.
 Assists with community justice programs.

 - Performs legal research.
 Searches resources and studies legal records and documents to obtain information applicable to case or issue under consideration.

 - Drafts briefs, motions, orders, subpoenas, contracts and other legal documents, as well as correspondence and reports.

 - Takes depositions and responds to discovery requests.
 Oversees the creation and issuance of legal documents, including subpoenas, motions, orders, writs, warrants, contracts, official policies and other related documents.
 Represents the State at docket calls.

 - Prepares cases for trial.
 Collects, organizes and prepares evidence, information and other legal materials.

 J.D./LL.B from an accredited Law school AND three (3) years licensed attorney work experience.